-- State sales tax - Taxpayers can deduct either state income tax or state sales tax off their total income.
-The ability to deduct sales tax is fairly new, so not everyone does it.
-But if you’re lucky enough to live in one of the few states without an income tax, it’s a great deduction to take—if you’ve kept your purchase receipts.
+- State sales tax: Taxpayers can deduct state income tax or state sales tax from their total income.
+The ability to deduct sales tax is fairly new, so not everyone knows about it.
+If you’re lucky enough to live in one of the few states without an income tax, it’s a great deduction to take advantage of, especially if you’ve kept your receipts.

-- Out-of-pocket charitable expenses - Not everyone realizes that out-of-pocket costs incurred while doing work for a charity also count.
-The limit on charitable contributions is now 60% of adjusted gross income, up from 50%.
-Travel, lodging, meals, ingredients for a bake sale all count as they relate to volunteer work.
+- Out-of-pocket charitable expenses: You may not realize out-of-pocket costs related to charity work can be deducted.
+The limit on charitable contributions is now 60% of adjusted gross income (up from 50 percent).
+Travel, lodging, meals and sponsoring sports teams all count, as they relate to volunteer work.

-- Student loan interest - Paid by Mom and Dad in the past, a student could only deduct loan interest if they were both liable for the loan and the one paying it off.
-Now, as long as they’re not being claimed as a dependent, a student can deduct the interest on a loan—even if their parents are paying the bill.
+- Student loan interest: In the past, a student could only deduct loan interest if parents were both liable for the loan and the ones paying it off.
+Now, as long as a student is not claimed as a dependent, he/she can deduct the interest paid on a loan, even if parents are paying the bill.

-- Moving expenses for your first job - Most taxpayers know that moving expenses related to relocating for a new job are deductible.
-However, recent college graduates that move more than 50 miles from home are eligible to write off their moving costs, too.
+- Moving expenses for your first job: Most taxpayers know moving expenses related to relocating for a new job are deductible.
+However, recent college graduates who move more than 50 miles from home are eligible to write off their moving costs as well.

-- Job-hunting costs - Costs associated with looking for a new job include resume preparation, employment agencies, air travel, taxis, printing costs, etc. are deductible, even if you didn’t land the job.
-However, this only applies if your total miscellaneous itemized expenses exceed 2% of adjusted gross income.
+- Job-hunting costs: Looking for your next associateship?
+Moving to a new practice?
+Costs associated with looking for a new job are deductible.
+These can include resume preparation, employment agencies, air travel, taxis, printing costs, and more, even if you didn’t land the job.
+However, this only applies if your total miscellaneous itemized expenses exceed 2 percent of adjusted gross income.

-- Mortgage refinancing points - When you purchase a home, you may deduct the total points paid to obtain your mortgage all at once.
+- Mortgage refinancing points: When you buy a home, you may deduct the total points paid to obtain your mortgage all at once.
 When you refinance, you can deduct the points as well—with a twist.
-Refinancing points must be deducted over the life of the loan (for example, with a 30-year loan, you could deduct 1/30th each year).
-However, when you sell or pay off the loan, you’re allowed to deduct all of the points not yet deducted (unless you refinance with the same lender).
+Refinancing points must be deducted over the life of the loan.
+When you sell or pay off the loan, you’re allowed to deduct all of the points not yet deducted (unless you refinance with the same lender).

-- Deductions on home equity loans and lines of credit have higher limits - As of 2018, the interest on home equity loans used for anything other than capital improvements on your primary home are no longer deductible.
-Interest-deductible HELOCs (Home Equity Line of Credit) and second mortgages are available to homeowners provided they (a) use the loan to make “substantial improvements” to their home, and (b) the combined total of their first mortgage balance and their HELOC or second mortgage does not exceed $750,000.
+- Deductions on home equity loans and lines of credit with higher limits: As of 2018, the interest on home equity loans used for anything other than capital improvements on your primary home are no longer deductible.
+Interest-deductible HELOCs (Home Equity Line of Credit) and second mortgages are available to homeowners if they (a) use the loan to make “substantial improvements” to their home, and (b) the combined total of their first mortgage balance and their HELOC or second mortgage does not exceed $750,000.

-- The lifetime learning credit - Available to anyone taking college classes (whether towards a degree or not), the Lifetime Learning Credit is good for a 20% credit off tuition expenses, with a maximum of $2,000 on the first $10,000.
+- Lifetime learning credit: Thinking of honing your business acumen to benefit your dental practice?
+This credit is available to anyone taking college classes (whether towards a degree or not), and is good for a 20 percent credit on tuition expenses, with a maximum of $2,000 on the first $10,000.
 You can claim the credit on your tax return if you, your spouse or your dependents are enrolled at an eligible institution and you were responsible for paying college expenses.

-- Lost deduction from prior years - Just because you didn’t take advantage of a deduction last year doesn’t mean all is lost.
+- Lost deduction from prior years: Even if you didn’t take advantage of a deduction last year, it doesn’t mean all is lost.
 Many deductions can be carried over to later years if they’re not used in the year they occur.
-You’ll need to speak with your tax preparer for details, but some examples of holdover deductions include business loses, and charitable contributions.
+You’ll need to speak with your tax preparer for details, but some examples of holdover deductions include business losses from your dental practice and charitable contributions.

-This list of credits and deductions available to tax payers, a little research, and the help of a skilled tax preparer can go a long way towards reducing your tax burden and saving you more of the money you’ve earned.
+This list of available credits and deductions, a little research and a skilled tax preparer can go a long way towards reducing your tax burden and saving you more money.

-This information was provided courtesy of U.S. Bank, an endorsed company of ADA Member Advantage.
-Learn more about U.S. Bank.
+This information was provided from US Bank, an endorsed company of ADA Member Advantage.
+Learn more about US Bank.